ashlink11/portfolio/project-one-frontend-notes.md

 ## biggest challenge

-over the years, llvm has become a huge codebase due to factors such as algorithmic optimizations, cybersecurity, and maintaining compatibility, etc.
+over the years, llvm has become a huge codebase due to factors such as algorithmic optimizations, cybersecurity, and maintaining compatibility, etc. (also tools for more of the stack)

 but i did have experience running a similarly complex library of software on my machine a couple years ago, which had taken about two months of work.